 The Dublin Unit has not provided updated data on the enforcement of the discretionary clauses (the sovereignty clause - Art.
 3 par.
 2 - of the Regulation and the humanitarian one - Art.
 15).
-The last data available (dating back from 2008) out, however, that Italy ordered the enforcement of the abovementioned clauses and decided to have jurisdiction on 178 cases, only 2 of them according to the humanitarian clause.
-The humanitarian clause seems to be rarely applied.
+The last data available (dating back from 2008) shows, however, that Italy ordered the enforcement of the above-mentioned clauses and decided to have jurisdiction on 178 cases, out which only 2 of them according to the humanitarian clause.39 The humanitarian clause seems to be rarely applied.